Monitoring in SigNoz

 | Conversation ID | Postgres Conversation row, TelWeb URL | Persisted timeline, transcripts, QA scoring. |

-In v0.9.11 these identifiers are available on the TelWeb conversation detail page.
+These identifiers are available on the TelWeb conversation detail page.

 TelWeb call detail tabs